Why Dave Chappelle?

 Taken together with “Equanimity” and “The Bird Revelation,” I think I’m starting to see what makes Chappelle special.

-These two 1-hour performances the cerebral titles, not a single joke rehashed or repeated, let you into Chappelle’s mind more so than his first outing, and it’s pretty clear that he’s a genius.
-Not a comic genius (though he definitely has game) but a quirky weirdo hyper-smart with an IQ that probably laps his contemporaries.
+These two 60-minute performances with the cerebral titles, not a single joke rehashed or repeated, let you into Chappelle’s mind more so than his first outing, and it’s pretty clear that he’s a genius.
+Not a comic genius (though he’s definitely very good) but a quirky weirdo hyper-smart with an IQ that probably laps his contemporaries.

 It’s not just that he knows the definition of the word “Equanimity” (which I had to look up).
-He seems to have X-ray vision, seeing the connective tissue of human behavior that links retribution against Colin Kaepernik to the toleration of Harvey Weinstein to the end of Apartheid.
+He seems to have X-ray vision, seeing the connective tissue of human behavior that links retribution against Colin Kaepernik to the enabling of Harvey Weinstein’s predation to the end of Apartheid.

 This is particularly on display in “The Bird Revelation.”
 “Equanimity” is a large theater show, featuring Chappelle being as raunchy and rowdy as you want him to be.
-Chappelle kicks off the show referencing his own towering and whispered reputation, bragging tongue-in-cheek about how good he is (“I can’t even remember a time when I wasn’t this talented.”)
-He braggingly sets up a meta-joke where he pre-emptively announces his intention to use the unlikely, off-putting punch line “And then I kicked her in the pussy.”
+Chappelle kicks off the show referencing his own towering reputation, bragging tongue-in-cheek about how good he is (“I can’t even remember a time when I wasn’t this talented.”)
+He boastfully sets up a meta-joke where he pre-emptively announces his intention to use the unlikely, off-putting punch line “And then I kicked her in the pussy.”
 It will be hilarious, he promises.
 He makes it work – not once, but twice.
 (The second time is somehow both more expected and less expected.)
 Clearly this is a master craftsman of jokery.
 He laughs at most of his own jokes.
 He’s great off the cuff, too.
-Smoking a vape-pen instead of the customary cigarette, a bold soul in the audience asks if he or she can hit the vape.
+Chappelle smokes a vape-pen instead of the customary cigarette during “Equanimity”; a bold soul in the audience asks if he can hit the vape.
 Chappelle replies without missing a beat “Sorry, nigga’, I’m trying not to get herpes.
 My bad.”

 “You can’t make a lasting peace this way.
 You got all the bad guys scared, and that’s good, but they minute they’re not scared anymore, it will get worse than it was before.
 Fear does not make lasting peace.
 Ask black people ….
 The cure for L.A. is in South Africa.
 You motherfuckers need truth and reconciliation with one another, because the end of Apartheid should have been a fucking bloodbath by any metric in human history, and it wasn’t.
 And the only reason it wasn’t was because Desmond Tutu and Mandela and all the other guys figured out that if a system is corrupt, then the people who adhere to the system, and are incentivized by the system are not criminals.
 They are victims.
 And the system itself must be tried.
 But because of how systems work, it’s so compartmentalized as far as information, that the only way we can figure out what the system is, is if everybody says what they did.
 Tell ’em how you participated.
 Because men want to help; they’re just scared.
 Because Ben Affleck tried to help.
 ‘Hey, what happened to these ladies is disgusting!’
 ‘Oh, nigga’, you grabbed a titty in ’95!’
 ‘Alright, fellas, I’m out.
 Fuck that, I ain’t helping.'”